Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - Always stay on the trail.
 Do not cut corners or create new trails as this leads to erosion and adjacent areas may be unstable.

 - Toilets are not provided.
 Use a trowel to bury toilet waste and paper.
-Dig a 15 centimetre hole at least 100 metres away from the trail.
+Dig a 15cm hole at least 100m away from the trail.
 Take all sanitary items with you—they do not decompose.

 - Littering the national park is prohibited.
 Rubbish bins are not provided.
 Do not bury rubbish—take it with you when you leave.